etemadiamd/rocmcontainers/README.md

-# rocmcontainers
-dockerfile, singularity definition files for ROCm and ROCm-based applications
+# README files for HPC/ML Application Containers Using ROCm

-## rocm401 : ROCm 4.0.1-based Containers
+README files for HPC/ML Application Containers built with ROCm for AMD GPUs Please see AMD Infinity Hub for more details